Transit police: Sweden

+Swedish Police Authority

-Public Safety Officers (Swedish: Ordningsvakt) currently serve as the public transport police force in Sweden.
+Public safety officers (Swedish: Ordningsvakt) currently serve as the public transport police force in Sweden.
 An ordningsvakt is a law enforcement officer appointed and authorized by the Swedish Police Authority to assist in maintaining public order.
 Their primary role is to support police efforts in ensuring safety and order in public spaces such as transport hubs, trains, buses, boats, and stations.